 Classes have their own reward structures.
-Whole school Assembly recognises achievements publicly, through the presentation of proud certificates and awards.
+School assemblies recognises achievements publicly, through the presentation of proud certificates and awards.
 Where this may not be seen as a positive experience by the pupil, our praise will be communicated to them in an appropriate and personalised way to them.